-Students should work with their assigned faculty advisor to identify an appropriate site for the experience in light of the student's career goals, articulate the nature of the organizational experience, and begin working on Sections 6-11 of the learning contract.
+Students should then work with their assigned faculty advisor to identify an appropriate site for the experience in light of the student's career goals, articulate the nature of the organizational experience, and begin working on Sections 6-7 of the learning contract.
 Students are encouraged to conduct informational interviews to help select the site for the experience.
-Students may also find information about potential sites on program listservs.
-In some circumstances, students may complete their HSMP 509 with their current employer, but the experience for the HSMP 509 must be outside the normal scope of their position.
+Students may also find information about potential sites on the program listservs (one for MPA, one for MPH).
+In some circumstances, students may complete their PA/PAH/HSMP 509 with their current employer, but the experience for the PA/PAH/HSMP 509 must be outside the normal scope of their position.